oss-slu/MeltShiny/deployment/hosting.md

 - For more detailed instructions on using shinyapps.io, refer to their official documentation [here](https://docs.rstudio.com/shinyapps.io/).
 - For general Shiny application development, the RStudio Shiny tutorials are an excellent resource, available [here](https://shiny.rstudio.com/tutorial/).
+- These instructions are concurrent with the process of an article, available [here](https://statsandr.com/blog/how-to-publish-shiny-app-example-with-shinyapps-io/#introduction)

 ---